 CALIPER is a Horizon 2020 funded Initial Training Network (#812638) in which 15 academic and private sector partners come together to advance the field of granular materials forward in numerical modeling, experimentation and understanding.
 The main aim is to employ the various 3D imaging modalities that have become more available in recent years to help calibrate and improve numerical methods and ultimately enhance our fundamental understanding of the mechanics and flow behavior of disordered materials.

-Some PhD positions are now open, more will soon follow.
+Some PhD positions are still open.
 Please see the drop-down menu under “Positions“.
-Some positions are already filled – please keep track of the deadlines.
+Most positions are already filled – please keep track of the deadlines.